Why is it worth getting cruise travel insurance if I'm staying in Australian waters?

 - The cruise ship they were travelling on did not have a Medicare-eligible doctor on board (many cruise lines employ doctors from other countries)

 - There was a large gap between the cost of onboard treatment and the amount of benefit their private health fund would pay

 - General insurers were prevented by law from covering out-of-hospital medical expenses incurred on domestic cruise ships

 Thanks to those amendments, domestic cruise passengers can now purchase cover for out-of-hospital costs that are not covered by Medicare or by private health funds.
-The changes, which took effect in 2003, amended Regulation 48 of the National Health Regulations 1954.Back to top
+The changes that took effect in 2003 amended Regulation 48 of the National Health Regulations 1954.Back to top

 What cover will an international policy provide if I am taking a cruise in Australian waters?

 An International Travel Insurance policy will usually provide the following range of benefits to domestic cruise passengers: